Penify-dev/penify-similarity-scorer/README.md

 This is especially important for larger models like "all-mpnet-base-v2" which can be several hundred MB in size.

+### GPU Support

+The application automatically detects and uses available GPU resources:

+#### macOS GPU Support (Apple Silicon/AMD)

+On macOS, the application uses:
+- Apple's Metal Performance Shaders (MPS) backend on Apple Silicon (M1/M2/M3) Macs
+- AMD GPUs on Intel Macs with compatible graphics cards

+To check if your Mac is using GPU acceleration:
+1. Start the server
+2. Visit `http://127.0.0.1:8000/system-info` to see device information
+3. Look for `"mps_available": true` and `"current_device": "mps"` in the response

+#### NVIDIA GPU Support (Linux/Windows)

+On systems with NVIDIA GPUs, CUDA will be used automatically.

+If running in Docker, make sure to include the GPU runtime configuration as specified in the docker-compose.yml file.

 ## License

 [MIT License](LICENSE)